DoosanJung/STZR/interview_question.md

         | uid N | 5000                | ... | ... | 0                       | ... |
         | ...   | ...                 | ... | ... | ...                     | ... |

 _4. Find the user who has maximum viewing time (i.e. the length of the viewing time).
-How long did the user watched? 'tVH' is in milliseconds, how long the viewing time in hour?
+How long did the user watched? 'tVH' is in milliseconds, how long the viewing time in minutes?

-_5. Also find the user who watched most videos in terms of 'tid' (i.e. the number of videos).
-How many videos did the user watched?

-_6. Plot histogram for each column
+_5. Plot histogram for a column 'tVH'.
+Here, you can convert the time unit into 'minutes' if you want. 'tVH' is in milliseconds